hashicorp/terraform-provider-azurerm/website/docs/r/disk_encryption_set.html.markdown

 ---

-A `identity` block supports the following:
+An `identity` block supports the following:

-* `type` - (Required) The Type of Identity which should be used for this Disk Encryption Set.
-At this time the only possible value is `SystemAssigned`.
+* `type` - The type of Managed Service Identity that is configured on this Disk Encryption Set.
+Only possible value is `SystemAssigned`.

 ## Attributes Reference